The Australian games industry is one of the most creative, inspiring and resilient anywhere in the world.

 Even though it can be a lot of fun, games work is still work.

 Many game workers suffer from low or even unlawful wages, bullying and harassment in the workplace, unsafe working conditions, job insecurity, exploitation and more.

 Unions have solved these kind of issues in all other industries, whether it’s something like mining and construction, or film and TV.

-Game Workers Unite Australia is working with Australia’s union movement to connect game workers to their unions and help them realise that the only way to make the industry better is by standing together and doing it ourselves.
+Game Workers Australia is the first ever union for game workers in Australia.
+We know that the only way to make our industry better is to work together and do it ourselves.